 - Blood vessels: red spots, fine vessels, easy bruising

 Facial aging – What happens to the Upper Third?

 The Upper third of the face was defined by Leonardo da Vinci Rule of thirds and extends from the top of the head to the eyebrows.
 The first signs of facial ageing in the upper third of the face include the appearance of fine lines and wrinkles in the glabella (area between the eyebrows) and forehead.
-Brow and forehead lines can be effectively managed with the use of Botox (neuromodulators) and injectable fillers.
+Brow and forehead lines can be effectively managed with the use of anti-wrinkle injections (neuromodulators) and injectable fillers.
 In some people the brows may also droop below the boney rim of the eye socket, these patients may benefit from a brow lift.

 The upper lids are one of the early signs of facial ageing and begin to change in the thirties with a droopy excess of upper eyelid skin and protruding fat bulges.
 Female patients may notice increased difficulty applying cosmetics to the upper eyelids and the eyes may look smaller.
 Upper eyelid blepharoplasty is the most common cosmetic surgery and effectively rejuvenates the upper lids.

 Aging changes in the lower eyelids may make patients look tired, the fat that normally cushions the eyeball begins to protrude through the eyelids as bulges and rings around the eye.
 These lumps may also produce a shadow under the lower eyes which contributes to the troublesome appearance of “dark circles”.
 In addition the combination of thinning of facial soft tissues and descent result in an excess skin of the lower eyelid skin resulting in it becoming more lax and the appearance of wrinkles.
 Lower eyelid blepharoplasty is a common cosmetic procedure in which the fat bulges are reduced and the lower lid skin can be effectively rejuvenated with cosmetic surgery.